negusoft/holoaccent/README.md

 Features
 ========
 - Change the accent color in one place and apply it everywhere
+- Programmatically override the accent color set in the theme
 - All the UI components from "Holo Colors Generator" supported
 - Themes with different accent colors within the same app
 - Full focused state support (navigate with hardware keys)